openstack/nova-specs/specs/train/approved/placement-req-filter-forbidden-aggregates.rst

 ``nova-manage placement sync_aggregates``

-We will modify this command to synchronize traits to placement and add these traits to the compute node resource providers that belongs to the aggregates if aggregate has metadata key=value pair with syntax `trait:<trait_name>=required`.
+This spec will not sync traits to placement and it will not add these traits to the compute node resource providers that belongs to the aggregates which has metadata key=value pair with syntax `trait:<trait_name>=required`.
+Please refer to the `Nova meeting log`_ and `Mailing thread`_ where we have mutually agreed to let operator sync these traits manually.
+In future, if required, a utility tool can be developed for syncing these traits which is outside the scope of this spec.

 Implementation
 ==============